B.S. in Forestry

 Scholarships and the Forests Forever Scholars Program

 Established in 1902, the undergraduate forestry degree at Michigan State University has been recognized as one of the nation’s top forestry programs.
+Additionally, the Bachelor of Science in Forestry is an accredited educational program by the Society of American Foresters.

 The goal of the program is to prepare students to address pressing natural resource, environmental and energy issues through coursework in the biological and social sciences.
 Outside of the classroom, students bolster their education through study abroad programs, independent studies and professional internships.